 6th-order | 100 – 225 thousand years |

-The Glenshaw Formation is made up of 11-12 6th order T-R units, making the age about 5 million years old.
+The Glenshaw Formation comprises 11-12 6th order T-R units, making the age about 5 million years old.

 References